ZeroToCodingHero/CP/git/git_notes.md

-git status = to see what's the status git add (filename) = for single files git config --global user.name "02CodingHero" = change user name git config --global user.email "eo8@tuta.io" git config --list = to see settings git config user.email = to see just one from the list clear = clear the screen
+git status = to see what's the status git add (filename) = for single files git config --global user.name "02CodingHero" = change user name git config --global user.email "@tuta.io" = change email git config --list = to see settings git config user.email = to see just one from the list clear = clear the screen